 Microsoft's Outlook email app—surprising almost everyone—hits the best balance between usability and feature power.
 It supports all the major email services except POP3 accounts, so you don't have to use an Outlook or Hotmail account to make use of it.

 Outlook automatically splits your inbox into a Focused Inbox, for what it considers important mail, and an Other Inbox for everything else.
-That, combined with powerful search and the Contacts section that groups together all the emails a specific person has sent you, make it easy for you to keep a handle on important messages.
+That, combined with powerful search and the Contacts section that groups together all the emails a specific person has sent you, makes it easy for you to keep a handle on important messages.

 The left and right swipe gestures are customizable: you can set them up to archive, delete, reply, move, or schedule (Outlook's take on snooze) emails.
 And there's even an Apple Watch app so you can check your email on the go.